 The Arts Council is a building where kids, grownups, families and artists of all ages come to experience art.
 It’s also a group of people who are constantly working to spark imagination in our community: always-changing exhibitions, a variety of classes, camps and workshops for all ages, arts and music events, public art projects and arts resources.

-Dean Achterhof serves as Arts Council Board Vice President.
-He is a retired engineer with an artistic flair for ceramics.
-A longtime Arts Council volunteer and arts supporter, Dean can regularly be found in the galleries helping hang new exhibitions.
-Dean is a Holland native, and West Ottawa High School alum.
-He graduated from Aquinas College with a Bachelors in Business Administration.
+Dean is the current Board Vice President and is a retired engineer with an artistic flair for ceramics.
+He is an enthusiastic bicyclist, a religious exerciser, and an avid gardener who takes delight in his lawn and landscaping.
+Born in Wisconsin on a dairy farm, he is an avid reader of fiction, fantasy, science, and current events.
+Dean, a longtime Arts Council volunteer and arts supporter can regularly be found in the galleries helping hang new exhibits.
+Dean is a Holland native and West Ottawa High School alum.
+He graduated from Aquinas College with a bachelor's in Business Administration.

 Dr. Heidi Kraus is Associate Professor of Art and Art History and the Director of The De Pree Galley at Hope College, specializing in art from the Early Modern through Contemporary periods.
 Her current teaching and research focuses on eighteenth-and nineteenth-century iconography in contemporary French visual culture

-BFA in ceramics from The University of New Mexico, and an MFA in sculpture from The University of Illinois at Chicago.
-While still actively engaged in creating and teaching ceramics, he developed a nearly 40-year career in graphic design and marketing as an art director and creative director in Chicago.
+John has enjoyed a life-long involvement in both visual and musical arts.
+He earned a BFA in ceramics from The University of New Mexico, and an MFA in sculpture from The University of Illinois at Chicago.
+John was creating and exhibiting his sculptures and teaching ceramics while building a nearly 40-year graphic design and marketing career as an art director and creative director in Chicago.
+After retiring to Holland 2 years ago, John has enjoyed becoming a part of the Holland community as he continues to create and teach ceramics at HAAC while serving as a board member.

 Please see exhibits information for walk-in hours.
 Hours vary.